Top-Homework/lab08/README.md

 * [Condition Code Suffixes](http://www.keil.com/support/man/docs/armasm/armasm_dom1361289860997.htm)

 ## Algorithm
-* While the number of 0's is less than 32
+* While the number of 0's is not equal to 32
-	* Count the number of 0's
+	* Count the number of leading 0's
+	* Shift binary string left by 1 bit
-	* If the number of 0's is zero then increment by one (This means that a 1 is in the most significant bit)
+	* If binary string contains no leading 0's then increment counter (This means that a 1 is in the most significant bit)

-## Variables
-* r0 - Stores the test value
-* r1 - Counts leading 0's (counter)
-* r2 - Stores the number of leading zeroes from r0
+	* If binary string contains 32 leading 0's then we stop (We are done!)

 ## Steps
 * Initialize register 0 the hexidecimal value 0x2345ABCD
 * Initialize register 1 to zero
 * Initialize register 2 to zero
-* Compare r1 with #32
-* While the number of 0's is less than 32
+* loop
-* Count leading 0's of register 0 and place count in register 1
+	* Count leading 0's of register 0 and place count in register 2
-* If r1 is zero then increment register 2 (counter) by 1
 	* Shift binary string of register 0 left by one bit

-## Pseudocode
-* ldr r0, =0x2345ABCD
-* mov r1, #0
-* mov r2, #0
+	* If r2 is zero then increment register 1 (counter) by 1
+		* Increment register 1

-* while
+		* repeat loop
+	* If r2 is anything other than 32 then repeat loop
+	* If r2 is 32 then we stop

+## Variables
-	* clz r1, r0
+* r0 - Stores the test value
-	* lsl r0, r0, #1
-	* cmp r1, #32
-	* blt while
+* r1 - Counts leading 0's (counter)
+* r2 - Stores the number of leading zeroes from r0

 ## Assembly Code
 ```
 __main

-	ldr r0, =0x2345ABCD	; This is how you assign a large value to r0. mov will not work due to the immediate
+	ldr r0, =0x2345ABCD	; This is how you assign large value to r0. mov will not work
-				(imm16) only having a range from 0 - 65,535.
+					; due to the immediate (imm16) only having a range from
+					; 0 - 65,535.
 0x2345ABCD is 591,768,525 in decimal.
 	mov r1, #0		; intialize r1 to 0
 	mov r2, #0		; intialize r2 to 0
-while
+loop
-	clz r1, r0	; The clz instruction counts the number of leading zeros in the value in Rm and returns the
+	clz r2, r0		; The clz instruction counts the number of leading zeros.
-			result in Rd.
-The result value is 32 if no bits are set in the source register, and zero if bit
-			31 is set. r1 should contain 2 after the cls intruction is run.
 	lsl r0, r0, #1 		; Shift left by one bit
+	cmp r2, #0		; If register 2 has no leading zeroes
+	beq increment			; then branch to increment
+	cmp r2, #32		; If register has any number other than 32 leading zeroes
+	bne loop			; then loop again from the top of this loop
+	cmp r2, #32		; If register 2 has 32 leading zeroes
+	beq stop			; then we branch to stop (We are done!)

+increment
+	add r1, #1 		; Increment by one
+	b loop				; repeat loop

 stop B stop

 	END